mit-orcd/orcd-docs-edit/docs/rental-portal.md

 !!! note "Owner Protection"
     The project owner cannot be removed from the project.
 To change ownership, contact ORCD support.

+### Project Reservations

+From a project's detail page, click **View Reservations** to see all reservations associated with that project.
+The page shows:

+- **Future Reservations**: Upcoming approved and pending reservations, sorted by start date
+- **Past Reservations**: Completed reservations, sorted with most recent first

+Each entry shows the reservation ID (click for details), node, dates, duration, status, and who requested it.

 ??? example "Example Scenario: Setting Up Cost Allocation"
     *Dr. Martinez wants her lab to start renting GPU nodes for machine learning research.
 She navigates to her `martinez_lab` project and clicks "Manage Cost Allocation."
 She enters her grant's cost object `DOE-AI-2024-789` and sets it to 100%.
 She adds a note: "DOE AI Research Grant - expires Dec 2025."
 After clicking Save, the status shows "Pending Approval" with a yellow badge.
 Three days later, a Billing Manager reviews and approves the allocation.
 The badge turns green, and Dr. Martinez's team can now start making GPU node reservations.*